 You can start on a journey that will have great importance to you and your loved ones.
 Throughout the estate planning process, you will learn how to pass assets to family members in ways that are truly helpful.
 You will also find out how you can share essential information with your loved ones and those close to your family.
 You also may be interested in a plan to help benefit one or more charities.
 Whatever decisions you may choose, Michigan Tech is here to help you with free tools.

-Meet just a few of Michigan Tech's bequest donors
+Meet some of Michigan Tech's bequest donors

 Glenn 74 77 and Gail 86 Mroz

 We have the daily opportunity to see what our students, faculty, staff, and alumni do and are amazed at their capabilities.
 As alumni, it's an honor for us to be part of Michigan Tech and be able to pay back for what the people of Michigan Tech have done.
 As members of the team who are the current stewards of Michigan Tech, our job is to pay forward for what future generations will do through our annual and planned giving.

 The education I received at Michigan Tech along with the long lasting friendships that I developed have been the foundation of my success in so many areas of my life.
 There has never been any doubt that I would support Michigan Tech to help provide future students with a quality educational experience that will benefit them as it has for me.
 Investing in an education at Michigan Tech is the best investment Joy and I could ever hope to make for future generations.

 I had a wonderful career as a writer at Michigan Tech, including five years as the magazine editor.
 What made it wonderful were the Michigan Tech people.
 I was dazzled daily by their intelligence, enthusiasm, and drive to make a difference.
 As I developed my estate plan, I wanted to make a difference too, and what better way than to support those who are going to change the world: the people of Michigan Tech.